DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/introduction.rst

 Database schema
 ---------------

-The database used for the basic operations is *ResourceStatusDB* and consists on three sets of identical tables, one for *Site*, another for *Resource* and the last one for *Node* Elements ( as explained on `Element`_ ).
+The database used for the basic operations is *ResourceStatusDB* and consists on two sets of identical tables, one for *Site* and another for *Resource* Elements ( as explained on `Element`_ ).

-On each set there is a main table, called <element>Status ( replace <element> with Site, Resource or Node ), which contains all status information regarding that Elements family.
+On each set there is a main table, called <element>Status ( replace <element> with Site or Resource ), which contains all status information regarding that Elements family.
 The Status tables are enough to start running the RSS.
 However, if we need to keep track of the History of our Elements, the next two tables come into scene: <element>Log and <element>History.